awsdocs/amazon-redshift-developer-guide/doc_source/federated_query_example.md

 ## Example of using a federated query with PostgreSQL<a name="federated_query_example_postgres"></a>

 The following example shows how to set up a federated query that references an Amazon Redshift database, an Aurora PostgreSQL database, and Amazon S3\.
-This example illustrates how federated queries works\.
+This example illustrates how federated queries work\.
 To run it on your own environment, change it to fit your environment\.
 For prerequisites for doing this, see [Getting started with using federated queries to PostgreSQL](getting-started-federated.md)\.

 Create an external schema that references an Aurora PostgreSQL database\.